matutetandil/autonode/README.md

 - 🌐 **Cross-Platform**: Native binaries for Linux, macOS (Intel & Apple Silicon), and Windows

 - ⚡ **Fast & Lightweight**: Single binary, no runtime dependencies, instant startup

+- 🚀 **Dynamic LTS Resolution**: Intelligently resolves Node.js LTS codenames (iron, jod, krypton) from live API
+  - Automatic caching in `~/.autonode/` for offline use
+  - 24-hour cache validity with automatic refresh
+  - No recompilation needed when new Node versions are released

 ## Installation